Leiden University

 Econophysics & network theory

-Diego Garlaschelli
+Diego Garlaschelli (part-time)

-Physics of condensed & biological matter
+Physics of quantum matter

 Carlo Beenakker